github/docs/content/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 ## About publishing sources

-{% data reusables.pages.pages-about-publishing-source %}

-{% data reusables.pages.private_pages_are_public_warning %}
+Your GitHub Pages site will publish whenever changes are pushed to a specific branch.
+You can specify which branch and folder to use as your publishing source.
+The source branch can be any branch in your repository, and the source folder can either be the root of the repository (/) on the source branch or a /docs folder on the source branch.
+Whenever changes are pushed to the source branch, the changes in the source folder will be published to your GitHub Pages site.

 ## Publishing from a branch

 1. Make sure the branch you want to use as your publishing source already exists in your repository.
-{% data reusables.pages.navigate-site-repo %}
-{% data reusables.repositories.sidebar-settings %}
-{% data reusables.pages.sidebar-pages %}
-{% ifversion pages-custom-workflow %}
-1. Under "Build and deployment", under "Source", select **Deploy from a branch**.
+2.1 Under "Build and deployment", under "Source", select **Deploy from a branch**.
-1. Under "Build and deployment", under "Branch", use the **None** or **Branch** drop-down menu and select a publishing source.
+2.2 Under "Build and deployment", under "Branch", use the **None** or **Branch** drop-down menu and select a publishing source.

    ![Drop-down menu to select a publishing source](/assets/images/help/pages/publishing-source-drop-down.png)
 {% else %}